 - any applicable Tariffs filed by us with regulatory bodies,

 - any specific directions given to a Passenger in writing, or orally by Jetstar staff, and

-- the fare rules and conditions or Frequent Flyer Award redemption rules, as applicable.
+- the fare rules and conditions or Frequent Flyer Redemption rules, as applicable.

 2.4 Read Down